 2. Teknon.
 This word means an adolescent or youth.
 An example of this word is found in 1 John 3: 2 where in most translations the word is “sons,” leading to an incorrect understanding.
 The word sons gives the wrong impression.
 The word is actually defined as adolescents, youths, and children, and it should read, “Beloved, now are we the children of God.”
 So the writer goes on: “It does not yet appear what we shall be, but we know that when He shall appear, we shall be like Him.”
 That seems to me to be the point when children in the family of God begin to be adopted as mature sons or daughters, i.e. when Jesus appears—and throughout the 1,000 year Millennium.
 Romans 8: 23 seems to reinforce this view that when we are bodily resurrected that is when God’s adoptions begin to occur.

 3. Huios.
 The Greek word Huios means a mature child, a child who has received the rite of adoption.
 An example of this word is found in Heb.
 1: 2 where the writer says that “God has spoken to us by His Son (Huios)… whom He has appointed heir of everything.”
 If we look closely at the life of Jesus in the four Gospels, we will plainly see that His life and experience progressed from infancy through adolescence to full adoption, or from teknion (infancy) to teknon (youth) to huios.
-My own view is that Jesus was adopted by God the Father when Jesus was baptized in water by John, and Holy Spirit filled Jesus in a “public ceremony.”
+My own view is that Jesus was “adopted” (in the Roman sense of the word) by God the Father when Jesus was baptized in water by John, and Holy Spirit filled Jesus in a “public ceremony.”

 When all believers in Jesus are resurrected from among the dead at Jesus’ second coming to establish his Kingdom, they will then begin to become fully grown, adopted sons and daughters in the family of God who will rule and reign (with power and authority) with Jesus in his Kingdom through the remaining ages of time and then in Eternal Realms.
 Although fully grown and mature, they will still continue to learn, grow, and mature even more throughout eternity.
 Lacking biblical evidence, it does not appear, however, that in this life some believers in Jesus become mature enough that God adopts them in the sense we have seen in this teaching.